Current domestic scholarships on offer

-The Centre for the Health Economy currently has two DOMESTIC PhD scholarships available.
+The Centre for the Health Economy currently has three DOMESTIC PhD scholarships available.

 Macquarie University Centre for the Health Economy

 Macquarie University Centre for the Health Economy (MUCHE) Industry funded Higher Degree Research (HDR) scholarships

 We are currently advertising three DOMESTIC Macquarie University Research Excellence Scholarships (MQRES).

 - 2018152 – one PhD scholarship.
 The period of candidature and scholarship is three years.

 - 2018153 – one Master of Research Year 2 plus PhD Bundle Scholarship.
 The period of candidature and scholarship is four years (the second year of a two-year degree for the Master of Research and three year PhD)